30 Key Farming Tips for Beginners

 Some chemicals should not be inhaled while spraying your plants.
 Use a nose mask to protect your nose when applying harmful chemicals.

 As a beginner in livestock farming, some animal reactions can be dangerous.
 Animals like goats and cows can be very stubborn.
-You need to protect yourself by practising safety measures.
+You need to protect yourself by practicing safety measures.

 20. Practice regular self-audits on your farm